 Q. Do the kilometer color zones affect runner vision or breathing?
 Again, the color powder is safe but some runners may choose to wear sunglasses, goggles or dust masks to avoid contact with eyes and mouth.
 Additionally, volunteer color throwers will be trained to throw the color as low as possible as you pass by.

 Q. Will the color ruin clothes, running shoes or other materials?
 The color does wash out.
 As with anything dirty, the sooner you wash it the better.
 It is suggested that you wear items you wouldn’t mind getting colorful such as the white t-shirt that will be provided to you with your race registration.
 If you would like to preserve the color on your race t-shirt, spray it with vinegar and iron it.
 If you wash your shirt…the color will eventually come out.

 Q. If I am covered in color at the end of the race, where do I clean up?
 While there will not be restroom facilities capable of serving so many runners, is it suggested that you bring some towels for the inside of cars or a change of clothes before going home to "decolor."

 Q. Can I run with a jogging stroller and my children?
 Yes as long as you don’t mind your children or your stroller getting painted and again, you always have the option of using the non-color lane at each kilometer.

 Q. Will prizes be given at the end of the race?
-As is traditional with every year of the Lizzy Haddon 5K, prizes are given to the top runners who place in their age categories, but this year, some additional prizes may be given to those who finish covered in the most color!
+As is traditional with every year of the Lizzy Haddon 5K, prizes are given to the top runners who place in their age categories as well as door prize give-a-ways for each age category.

-Early packet pickup Friday, June 3rd, 6 - 8pm at the Lizzy Haddon APR.
+Early packet pickup Friday, June 2nd, 6 - 8pm at the Lizzy Haddon APR (All Purpose Room).

 Race day registration starts 8am | 5k & 1 Mile starts 9am